-Art Potoroka, who lives on the town’s northern outskirts, is another hemp grower and enthusiast.
-He cultivated hemp on 140 hectares of land, which in return generated around 100kg of seeds and 500 bales of straw.
+Art Potoroka lives on the town’s northern outskirts and is another hemp grower and enthusiast.
+He cultivated hemp on 140 hectares of land, generating around 100kg of seeds and 500 bales of straw.
 But due to financial issues, the business was not doing so well.

 Mike Fata has his own business on the other side of town.
 Unlike the other two names, Fata is more impressed by the nutritional benefits of hemp, which include omega 3, 6, and 9.
-Thus, Fata requests that Art Potoroka collect hemp seeds for him and the trading business between the two begins.
+Thus, Fata requests that Art Potoroka collect hemp seeds for him, and the trading business begins.

-Currently, the cultivation of hemp and its benefits have gained a keen eye for its production.
-As a result, the stem fibers can be used to produce ropes, fabrics, construction materials, strings, and papers while the seeds can be used to manufacture beauty products, fuels, food, and plastics.
+Hemp cultivation and its benefits have gained a keen eye for its production.
+As a result, the stem fibers can produce ropes, fabrics, construction materials, strings, and papers, while the seeds can manufacture beauty products, fuels, food, and plastics.